olatara/angular-app/README.md

 - Run `terraform apply` to apply changes required and provision the infrastrucsture
 - Enter 'yes' to confirm when prompted.
 Run `terraform apply --auto-approve` to skip this step
 - The ECR URL will be output which can then be updated in the buildspec.yml file
+- Run `terraform destroy` to destroy the terrafrorm managed infrastructure

 The infrastructure will now be created and will be ready for code to be updated to production for continuous deployment once pushed to github *if all tests are passed*